Community-Engaged Learning

 • Western Tidewater UNITED: In UNITED, Medical and Health Professions students will have the opportunity to participate in a longitudinal clinical programs that aims to improve access to diabetes-related education and care in the Western Tidewater region.

 Older adults represent a rapidly growing demographic in Eastern Virginia.
-Initiatives in this pathway focus on older adults and individuals with chronic illnesses or disabilities.
+Initiatives in this pathway focus on older adults, the chronically ill, or disabled individuals.

 • Beyond Clinic Walls: Students work with Senior Services of Southeastern Virginia and visit older residents, identifying and responding to their needs.